James11222/Python-Pool-Game/README.md

 To play:

 1. Download Repo
+2. Install pygame by running `pip install pygame` in your terminal
-2. In your terminal run `python main.py` when inside the game directory
+3. In your terminal run `python main.py` when inside the game directory
-3. Have fun playing the game!
+4. Have fun playing the game!

 To auto sink the balls press `W` and to auto sink the 8 ball, press `Q`.
 Press in that order for a neat surprise :)